 We would also like to note that our risk assessment model must be set up for providing the intended service.
-By setting up the model we mean populating it with concrete data (e.g., asset types, threats, etc.) as well as relations between them (e.g., reduction of attack probability by TOMs).
-Although, the model itself will hardly see many changes in the future, the concrete settings will be evaluated in course of the project by different partners and the framework set up will (most probably) be changed to provide a more targeted and accurate risk assessment service.
+By "setting up the model" we mean populating it with concrete values (e.g., asset types, threats, etc.) as well as relations between them (e.g., reduction of attack probability by TOMs) that will be embedded in the supporting tool.
+The current versions of the model and tools have been initially pre-set with values, which will be re-evaluated and corrected as finalising the activities of Task 2.6 and will reported in the concluding deliverable (D2.8).

-3 State of the art on Risk Assessment techniques
+3 State of the Art on Risk Assessment Techniques

 Risk management is a well-known management practice for evaluation, treatment and keeping under control various events of uncertain nature.
 Since occurrence of cyber security incidents is uncertain it is natural to apply risk management procedures for managing cyber security risks.
 Moreover, recent reports show that organisations see cyber risk as one of the top risks for their operation [5].
-It is not surprising to see the requirement for proper cyber security risk management in all major cyber security standards, like ISO 27001 [6], NIST CSF [7], EUCS [8].
+It is not surprising to see the requirement for proper cyber security risk management in all major cyber security standards, like ISO 27001 [6], NIST CSF [7] and EUCS [4].

-There are various books describing the basics of cyber security risk assessment (e.g., [9]) and a plethora of various approaches ranging from generic methodologies (e.g., ISO 27005 [10], NIST 800-30 [11] Octave Allegro [12], Magerit [13], RiskIT [14]) up to specific computational methods [15], [16], [17], [18] and tools (e.g., [19], [20]).
+There are various books describing the basics of cyber security risk assessment (e.g., [8]) and a plethora of various approaches ranging from generic methodologies (e.g., ISO 27005 [9], NIST 800-30 [10] Octave Allegro [11], Magerit [12], RiskIT [13]) up to specific computational methods [14], [15], [16], [17] and tools (e.g., [18], [19]).

-The methodologies mostly focus on defining a risk assessment process, describing the required activities, helping to identify the stakeholders for conducting every activity, etc. G. Wangen et al., [21] conducted a detailed analysis and comparison of the procedural activities.
-These generic methodologies often do not specify precisely how activities should be executed, leaving this to the analyst, but may suggest some various techniques which can be of use.
-For example, Magerit [13] suggests several techniques for several crucial steps, like identification of threats (e.g., Dephi evaluation, attack trees, etc.); ISO 27005 [10] provides lists of possible actors, threats and consequences, Octave [12] and NIST [11] propose worksheets to be filled in.
+The methodologies mostly focus on defining a risk assessment process, describing the required activities, helping to identify the stakeholders for conducting every activity, etc. G. Wangen et al., [20] conducted a detailed analysis and comparison of the procedural activities.
+These generic methodologies often do not specify precisely how activities should be executed, leaving this for the analyst, but may suggest some various techniques which can be of use.
+For example, Magerit [12] suggests several techniques for several crucial steps, like identification of threats (e.g., Dephi evaluation, attack trees, etc.); ISO 27005 [9] provides lists of possible actors, threats and consequences, Octave [11] and NIST [10] propose worksheets to be filled in.
 Most of the methodologies follow the qualitative risk assessment method, which computes the risk level (usually, high, medium or low) using the estimated probability and impact levels as input.
-The "computation" is performed with help of a simple risk table/matrix (see an example of such risk table in Table 1).
-Naturally, qualitative risk assessment is simple to apply, but is very imprecise and confusing [22], [23].
+The "computation" is performed with help of a simple risk table/matrix (see an example of such risk table in Table 2).
+Naturally, qualitative risk assessment is simple to apply, but is very imprecise and confusing [21], [22].
 At the same time, it is worth noting that these generic methodologies often do not mandate using this qualitative approach and can be used with semi-quantitative and quantitative computation methods, but no specific guidelines are, usually, provided.

-Impact

-Low Medium High

-Probability Low Low low Medium

-Medium Low Medium High

-High Medium High High
+Impact Low Medium High Low Low Low Medium Probability Medium Low Medium High High Medium High High

-Table 1: Risk Table
+Table 2.
+Risk Table